-Detox your fridge & lose weight in 7 easy steps
+7 Easy steps to detox your fridge & lose weight

 Read more ¿Qué más?: 5 Cooking mistakes that are making you gain weight

 1. Hide the fatty foods.
-Macaroni and cheese, cake, processed meat or any other unhealthy foods that you might have in your fridge, hide them away in opaque containers away from your sight or behind more healthy foods.
+Macaroni and cheese, cake, processed meat or any other unhealthy foods that you might have in your fridge--hide them away in opaque containers away from your sight or behind more healthy foods.
 It's our nature to automatically want to be around things we love.
-When it comes to organizing our fridge, this means putting unhealthy food items at eye level.
+When it comes to organizing our fridge, put unhealthy food items at eye level.
 Let's switch this around.
-Put your healthy items upfront, within reach and in glass or plastic containers so that its vivid colors shine through when you are deciding what to have for lunch or dinner.
+Put your healthy items upfront, within reach and in glass or plastic containers so that their vivid colors shine through when you are deciding what to have for lunch or dinner.

 2. Chill and flavor that water.
-Keep pitchers of water in your fridge and make yourself more inclined to drink it by adding mints and berries, or slices of oranges and limes to it.
-Keep it in your fridge and allow the flavors to infuse the water.
+Keep pitchers of water in your fridge and make yourself more likely to drink it by adding mint and berries, or slices of oranges and limes.
+Keep the water in your fridge and allow the flavors to infuse.
 Next time you open your fridge thirsty, soda will not be what you will reach for.
 The colors of this refreshing drink will entice you and help you stay hydrated throughout the day.

 3. Get rid of the soda.
 Soda is the worst thing you can give to your body.
-It is filled with empty calories and the only thing it expands is not your life expectancy… but your waist line.
-It is bad for your bones and organs.
-It can put you at risk for diabetes, heart disease, metabolic syndrome, cancer and high blood pressure.
+It is filled with empty calories and the only thing it helps is your waist line.
+It's bad for your bones and organs and it can even put you at risk for diabetes, heart disease, metabolic syndrome, cancer and high blood pressure.
 If you have kids, it can even cause childhood obesity.
 Get rid of soda from your fridge ASAP.

 5. Pack serving size amounts.
-When you are hungry it is very easy to overindulge ... even on healthy foods.
+When you are hungry, it's very easy to overindulge ... even on healthy foods.
 So divide food items like guacamole, tuna, cheese and ice cream in different containers that equal to one serving size amount.
 That way, when that hunger pang hits, you won't be indulging in a whole bar of chocolate.

 6. Place your herbs in water.
 Keeping them hydrated will not only keep them fresh, but having them outside where your eyes can see them will make you want to use them more to flavor your food.
-Place them in a jar full of water and cover them in plastic bag.
-You can even do this with cilantro.
+Place them in a jar full of water and cover them with a plastic bag (don't do this with cilantro, however, keep it in water in the refrigerator).
 Herbs do not have unnecessary sodium, sugar or any harmful components to it.
-Adding it to your diet will strengthen your immune system, and help clean your body while nourishing it with the essential vitamins and minerals.
+Adding herbs to your diet will strengthen your immune system and help clean your body while nourishing it with the essential vitamins and minerals.

 7. Pre-cook vegetables and grains.
 Especially ones that you can add to your salad.
-Pickles, roasted bell peppers, quinoa, grilled eggplants, hard boiled eggs… all of these you should try to cook in large batches so you can use them throughout the week in your salads, sandwiches and wraps.
+Pickles, roasted bell peppers, quinoa, grilled eggplants, hard boiled eggs--you should try to cook all of these in large batches so you can use them throughout the week in your salads, sandwiches and wraps.
 Healthy eating does not have to take long time, it just takes a little creativity.
 By preparing in advance, you won't have to stop by a drive-through when short on time.